-How Much Prune Juice For Infants?
+How Much Prune Juice for Infants?

 How Long Does Prune Juice Take to Work?

-Because prune juice is high in natural sugar, it’s best that you purchase them without added sugar.
+Because prune juice is high in natural sugar, it’s best that you purchase juice without added sugar.
 Better yet, you can easily make prune juice yourself using one cup of dried prunes and five cups of water.